aeon00/HTML-Auto-Correct/README.md

 # HTML-Auto-Correct
-This repo contains a notebook for HTML autocorrection in Python
+This repo contains code for HTML autocorrection in Python